hmyuuu/kirin/docs/cookbook/foodlang/analysis.md

     return x
 ```

-We would like to implement an forward dataflow analysis that walk through the program, and collect the price information of each statements.
+We would like to implement an forward dataflow analysis that walks through the program and collects the pricing information for each of the statements as well as how many times one has napped.

-### Define Lattice
+### Defining a Lattice
-One of the important concept related to doing static analysis is the *Lattice* (See [Wiki:Lattice](https://en.wikipedia.org/wiki/Lattice_(order)) and [Lecture Note On Static Analysis](https://studwww.itu.dk/~brabrand/static.pdf) for further details)
+One of the important concepts related to doing static analysis is the *Lattice* (See [Wiki:Lattice](https://en.wikipedia.org/wiki/Lattice_(order)) and [Lecture Notes On Static Analysis](https://studwww.itu.dk/~brabrand/static.pdf) for further details)
 A Lattice defines the partial order of the lattice element.
 An simple example is the type lattice.

 Let's now defines our `Item` lattice for the price analysis.

-First, a lattice always has top and bottom elements.
+First, a lattice always has `top` and `bottom` elements.
 In type lattice, the top element is `Any` and bottom element is `None`.

-Here, we define `AnyItem` as top and `NoItem` as bottom.
-In kirin, we can simply inherit the `BoundedLattice` from `kirin.lattice`.
-Kirin also provide some simple mixin with default implementation of the API such as `is_subseteq`, `join` and `meet` so you don't have to re-implement them.
+Here, we define `AnyItem` as `top` and `NoItem` as `bottom`.
+In Kirin, we can simply inherit the `BoundedLattice` from `kirin.lattice`.
+Kirin also provides some simple mixins with default implementations of the API such as `is_subseteq`, `join` and `meet` so you don't have to re-implement them.

 ```python
 from kirin.lattice import (